 Berea, located in the Roman province of Macedonia in Greece, means a "place of many waters."

 The Apostle Paul visited the city during his second (49 to 52 A.D.) and third (53 to 58 A.D.) missionary journeys.
 His first visit in 50 A.D. happened abruptly, when he and Silas fled to Berea after they were chased out of Thessalonica by zealous Jews (Acts 17:5 - 10).
-Arriving in the city, they were impressed that the people, unlike those of Thessalonica, had a sincere interest in understanding God's truth and were willing to verify what Paul taught through studying the Scriptures (verses 11 - 12).
+Arriving in the northern Greece city, they were impressed that the people, unlike those of Thessalonica, had a sincere interest in understanding God's truth and were willing to verify what Paul taught through studying the Scriptures (verses 11 - 12).
 One of Paul's traveling companions during the last half of his third journey was a man named Sopater from Berea (Acts 20:4).

 Paul's well-known epistle to the Romans was written in Macedonia and taken to Rome by Phoebe, a deaconess in a home church that met in Cenchrea.
 Paul not only commends her character and charity in serving God's people but also instructs brethren in Rome to give her whatever she needs when she arrives (Romans 16:1 - 2).

-In relation to Cenchrea, Corinth was located on the opposite side of the isthmus that connected the Peloponnesus to the Greek mainland.
+In relation to Cenchrea, Corinth was located on the opposite side of the isthmus that connected the Peloponnesus to the mainland of Greece.
 Ironically, although the city was ancient in the first century A.D., it was quite new.
 In 146 B.C., the Romans burned the city to the ground, killed all the city's males and sold both women and children into slavery.
 A century later, Julius Caesar completely rebuilt the city.
 It subsequently grew so rapidly that it quickly became an important economic area in the Empire and the seat of government for the province of Achaia (see Acts 18:12 - 16).

 Corinth, along with Jerusalem, Syrian Antioch and Ephesus, was one of the few prominent centers of early Christianity.
 It also one of the few cities Paul stayed in for an extended period (the others being Caesarea and Rome (as a prisoner), Syrian Antioch, Ephesus and Tarsus).